Martyn Williams (broadcaster): Freelance

 In 1989 Williams joined freelance production company Delta 4/Delta Cyf. and co-founded the production facilities company Derwen, situated in Plas Dinefwr, Llandeilo, West Wales.
 Together with his partner, Lesley, he started a freelance production company Rugby Vision which produced all genre television programmes.

 Programmes included Cymro Cryfa (Strongest Man) for S4C from 1991 to 1995 which took place at the Royal Welsh Show, Yr Arwr a’i Faes for S4C featuring Gareth Edwards, Gareth Davies, Barry John, Elgan Rees, Ray Gravell, Hugo Porta, Jonathan Davies, Clive Rowlands and His Game His Stadium for BBC Wales with Mike Burton, Graham Mourie, Fergus Slattery, Mark Ella, Andy Irvine, Hugo Porta, Jean-Pierre Rives and Phil Bennett.

 Rugby Vision also produced three programmes for the BBC Fighting Class series - Peerless Jim: Jim Driscoll, Tylerstown Terror: Jimmy Wilde, and Welsh Wizard: Freddie Welsh.
 Programmes of different genres were produced for S4C by Rugby Vision, amongst which was Cracabant, a morning children’s series and as production company Cyffro programmes for S4C included, amongst others, a series of eight programmes on a day in the life of a vet Galw’r Fet and Cwist, a sports quiz.

 Coverage of two Welsh Rugby Tours were produced by Rugby Vision/Delta.
-The Wales B tour of Canada 1987 was produced for S4C Rygbi: Cymru Yng Nghanada: Taith Cymru B, for which Williams provided the commentary, and HTVand the 1990 tour of Namibia was produced for S4C & HTV, the first rugby tour to that country.
+The Wales B tour of Canada 1987 was produced for S4C Rygbi: Cymru Yng Nghanada: Taith Cymru B, for which Williams provided the commentary, and HTV and the 1990 tour of Namibia was produced for S4C & HTV, the first rugby tour to that country.
 To coincide with the opening of the new Millennium Stadium in Cardiff, Rugby Vision were commissioned by S4C to produce three programmes: the first was on the International Rugby Board (IRB) chairman, Vernon Pugh; the second Ymlaen I Gymru charted the World Cup’s journey to Wales and the third Symyd Y Pyst followed the story of the demolition and re-building of the Millennium Stadium.

 Rugby Vision produced two videos on Llanelli RFC for BBC Wales: Llanelli RFC: The Official History, narrated by Phil Bennett and Scarlet Fever: A Triple Dose 1992-93.

 Welsh Rugby Union

-Williams worked with the Welsh Rugby Union to introduce Dragon Rugby into Walesproducing two training videos for the WRU, Dragon Rugby: A Game For Everyone and Capture the Magic, a monthly magazine, Dragon Rugby and the Christmas Dragon Rugby Annual which was endorsed by the late Diana, Princess of Wales.
+Williams worked with the Welsh Rugby Union to introduce Dragon Rugby into Wales producing two training videos for the WRU, Dragon Rugby: A Game For Everyone and Capture the Magic, a monthly magazine, Dragon Rugby and the Christmas Dragon Rugby Annual which was endorsed by the late Diana, Princess of Wales.
 Scott Gibbs, a former Welsh Rugby international, joined Rugby Vision to work on the Cymro Cryfa series in 1991 and Dragon Rugby project.

 Other commentating

-Williams continued to commentate on various events for S4C including golf: Golff: Pencampwriaeth Agored Portwgal 1987 (Portuguese Open Golf), Golff: Pencampwriaeth Agored Prydeinig yn Turnberry 1988 (Senior British Open Championship)and rugby - Rygbi: America v Cymru in 1997,and Hen Stagers 1991 (Annual Rugby Union Reunion In Bermuda).
+Williams continued to commentate on various events for S4C including golf: Golff: Pencampwriaeth Agored Portwgal 1987 (Portuguese Open Golf), Golff: Pencampwriaeth Agored Prydeinig yn Turnberry 1988 (Senior British Open Championship) and rugby - Rygbi: America v Cymru in 1997, and Hen Stagers 1991 (Annual Rugby Union Reunion In Bermuda).